 How Tekton works

-One of the critical ingredients of a successful strategy is mapping out the essential steps which need to be carried out.
-Tekton helps the DevOps members list what is required to be performed and how.
-Tekton’s simplified approach enables this seamless execution.
+One critical ingredient of a successful strategy is mapping out the essential steps that need to be carried out.
+Tekton helps the DevOps members list what needs to be performed and how.
+Its simplified approach enables seamless execution.
 Let’s explore the tool’s unique strategy.

 Steps

 Although planning sounds basic, it is one of the most critical steps.
-Using Tekton, the DevOps team can list the steps they need to undertake.
-Then, using the process of the steps, the project members can define an image and required information that is pertinent for the deliverable execution.
+Using Tekton, the DevOps team can list the steps they must undertake.
+Then, using the step process, the project members can define an image and the required information pertinent to the deliverable execution.

 Tasks